chris-wood/draft-arc/draft-yun-cfrg-arc.md

 } ServerPublicKey;
 ~~~

-The length of this encoded response structure is `NserverPublicKeys = 3*Ne`.
+The length of this encoded response structure is `NserverPublicKey = 3*Ne`.

 ## Issuance {#issuance}